pysysops/LocalDev/README.md

 Getting fed up of polluting my laptops with every database, queue and datastore on the internet with `brew`, website downloads or `macports`...
-I've put them all in one Docker Compose file and given them reasonable defaults.
+I've put them all in one Docker Compose file, given them reasonable defaults and wherever possible configured mounted volumes for persistence.

 ## Pre-requisites
 Install Docker: https://docs.docker.com/install/

 ## Components
-Below are the various components that run
+Below are the various components that run and useful information about them.

 ### MySQL
 A Percona 5.7 container with: `utf8mb4` as default, `sql_mode` a little less
 restrictive: `NO_ENGINE_SUBSTITUTION` and slow query logging.

 Default user: `root` password: `pa55w0rd`

 _Don't use root user for applications in production_

 ### RabbitMQ
 A rabbitmq server with management interface.

 Default user: `guest` password: `guest`

 _Always remove the guest user in production and use application specific users_

 ### Redis